-As an example, the results for QGQPQLGH summer are shown in Figure 10.
-Comparing the "adjusted actuals" (navy blue dots) against the simulations, 58% (7 out of 12) are below the MW POE50 simulations (navy dotted line) and 92% (11 out of 12) are below the MW POE10 simulations (red dotted line).
+As an example, the results for CBTS66A summer are shown in Figure 9.
+Comparing the "adjusted actuals" (red dots) against the simulations, 40% (4 out of 10) are below the MW POE50 simulations (navy line) and 100% (10 out of 10) are below the MW POE10 simulations (orange line).

-In general, the simulations appeared reasonable when compared with historical adjusted actual MDs across the CPs.
-Where the results did not seem reasonable, AEMO refined the temperature model and/or the mild-days definition to improve the alignment of POE values with actual MDs.
+In general, the simulations appear reasonable when compared with historical adjusted actual MDs across the CPs.

-Across all CPs and historical years (with available data) 89% of adjusted actual MDs are below the summer POE10 simulations and 64% are below the POE50 simulations (weighted by the number of occurrences by CP and years, not load).
-This suggests that the simulations may be marginally on the high side, as this last figure should be closer to 50%.
+Across all CPs and historical years (with available data) 80% of adjusted actual MDs are below the summer POE10 simulations and 43% are below the POE50 simulations (weighted by the number of occurrences by CP and years, not load).
+This is broadly as expected.